emirdero/spot/README.md

 # Getting started

 Here is some example code that shows spot in action.
-It should be self explainorty if you are familiar with http libraries.
+It should be self explanatory if you are familiar with http libraries.

 ```rust
 extern crate spot;